 You have had an operation to create an ileostomy or colostomy.
 Your ileostomy or colostomy changes the way your body gets rid of waste (stool, feces, or "poop").

-Below are some questions you may want to ask your doctor or nurse to help you take care of your ileostomy or colostomy.
+Below are some questions you may want to ask your health care provider to help you take care of your ileostomy or colostomy.

 Will I be able to wear the same clothes as before?